kelzenberg/devops-app-infra/ProjectTracker.md

   - [ ] Staging
   - [ ] Production
     - [x] manual review/release required for `production` env release
+    - [ ] document what restrictions branches have
 - [x] CI is only triggered through a change in the VCS
 - [x] create min.
 3 Github actions in CI/CD workflow
   - [x] build (Node)